estacimo/EstasBookStore/README.txt

 2028
 Updated the code for the Product.cs class
-Added reference to Products in the DataBase ApplicationDbContext.cs file Added migration 20231128104426_addProductToDb.cs and updated the DataBase
+Added reference to Products in the DataBase ApplicationDbContext.cs file Added migration 20231128104426_addProductToDb.cs and updated the Database

+2034
+Added migration 20231128104901_addValidationToProduct.cs and updated the Database